SESYNC-ci/basic-git-lesson/slides/config.md

 Once RStudio refreshes your project, there will be a "Git" tab in the same window as the Environment tab.
-The window shows files that have content not already commited in the current state of your project.
-Choose "Commit" to open a new window for easy staging and commiting.
+The window shows files that have content not already committed in the current state of your project.
+Choose "Commit" to open a new window for easy staging and committing.

 ===